Heiden Bedwell-Curtis: Taranaki

 Bedwell-Curtis played 2 matches for Taranaki in 2012, playing that season's first two Ranfurly Shield matches against King Country and Wanganui.
 He was contracted and made the Taranaki NPC squad, but broke his cheekbone playing for the development side which all but ruled him out for further appearances.

 The uncertainty about whether or not he would be offered another contract with Taranaki had prompted Bedwell-Curtis to head to Manawatu on a one-year deal.

 Manawatu

 In his debut season for Manawatu, Bedwell-Curtis snatched up the starting blindside flanker role for the Turbos.
 He was resigned for the 2016 Mitre 10 Cup season.

 Hurricanes

 Bedwell-Curtis had been in and out of the Hurricanes Wider Training Group, but was not called up for the senior side.

 Crusaders

 Bedwell-Curtis was called in to the Crusaders Super Rugby squad during 2017 and made 7 appearances his first season.
 After being released at the end of the 2017 season he was recalled the next year following further injury concerns within the team.
 Bedwell-Curtis added further to his tally of matches which included starting in the 2018 Super Rugby final win over the Lions.

+Personal life

+Bedwell-Curtis is a New Zealander of Māori descent (Ngāpuhi descent).